+- when the CP function is allocating F-TEID, i.e. both IPv4 address field and IPv6 address field may be present;

+- or when the UP function is requested to allocate the F-TEID, i.e. when CHOOSE bit is set to "1", and the IPv4 address and IPv6 address fields are not present.

 Octet 6 to 9 (TEID) shall be present and shall contain a GTP-U TEID, if the CH bit in octet 5 is not set.
 When the TEID is present, if both IPv4 and IPv6 addresses are present in the F-TEID IE, then the TEID value shall be shared by both addresses.